xriss/freechange/readme.md

 ### OUTPUT

-All of these sources are combined into the following output json files which you could use directly outside of this module.
+All of these sources are combined into the following output json files which contain data you could use directly outside of this module.

 https://github.com/xriss/freechange/blob/master/json/usd_to_xxx_by_day.json